 With only four ingredients, this primal and paleo-ish side dish is always a winner.
 It’s also budget friendly and simple to throw together for a last minute addition.

 This post may contain affiliate links for your convenience.
 Thank you for supporting this site with purchases made through these links.
 See full DISCLOSURE for details.

 Cabbage season is upon us and that brings an abundance of cabbage recipes to the world wide web and your dinner table.
-And I’ll have you know, I pretty much grew up on cabbage.
-Russian cuisine abounds with cabbage recipes: Stuffed Cabbage Rolls and Borsch that calls for shredded cabbage and various cabbage salads like this Beet-Up version.
+Growing up, cabbage was a staple in our kitchen.
+Russian cuisine abounds with cabbage recipes: Stuffed Cabbage Rolls and Borsch that calls for shredded cabbage and various cabbage salads like this Cabbage & Cucumber Salad.
 And let us not forget the ever-popular, crunchy Simple Sauerkraut.
+And of course, these Parmesan & Garlic Cabbage Steaks are an absolute delicious addition to our cabbage rotation.
 Yes, Russia is BIG on cabbage so it’s only natural for me to prepare it in a variety of ways to serve my family.

 Reasons to include cabbage in your menu:

 THREE.
 It’s versatile.
 I can probably come up with a dozen different cabbage recipes at the top of my head.
 And without my recipe book.
 And without google.
 Not boasting here, but simply wanted to bring up a point that cabbage is just as versatile as potatoes.
 You can braise it, steam it, bake it, boil it, roll it, culture it.
-The possibilities are endless to what you can do with cabbage.
+The possibilities are endless when it comes to cabbage.